Reivers History, Family Crest & Coats of Arms

 Early History of the Reivers family

-Another 129 words (9 lines of text) covering the years 125 and 1255 are included under the topic Early Reivers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Reivers research.
+Another 65 words (5 lines of text) covering the years 125 and 1255 are included under the topic Early Reivers History in all our PDF Extended History products and printed products wherever possible.

 Reivers Spelling Variations